 Why rosewood (A. rosaeodora) essential oil?

 Rosewood essential oil is the most commercially important oil sourced from the Amazon.
 It is highly valued for its fragrance and its major volatile compound – the monoterpene alcohol linalool (Figure 3).
 Linalool (3,7-dimethyl-1,6-octadien-3-ol) makes up 78%-93% of its chemical profile; and one study showed percentages up to 99% (Maia et al., 2007; Lupe et al., 2008; Chantraine et al., 2009).
-Two enantiomers of linalool, with different fragrance profiles, occur in plants: (3S)-(+)-linalool (coriandrol) and (3R)-(-)-linalool (licarcol); the latter is the prevalent form in rosewood oil, which is also the case for Chinese Ho (Cinnamomum camphora NEES) oil and coriander (Coriandrum sativum L.) oil (Letizia et al., 2003; Aprotosoaie et al., 2014).
+Two enantiomers of linalool, with different fragrance profiles, occur in plants: (3S)-(+)-linalool (coriandrol) and (3R)-(-)-linalool (licareol); the latter is the prevalent form in rosewood oil, which is also the case for Chinese Ho (Cinnamomum camphora NEES) oil Linalool CT and may also be the case for Coriander (Coriandrum sativa L.) oil (Letizia et al., 2003; Ozek et al., 2010; Aprotosoaie et al., 2014).

 Approximately 95% of the world’s production of linalool is used for vitamin E synthesis, and to be transformed into derivatives that enhance flavors of foods and beverages.
 Its fragrant properties are also essential to cosmetics and perfumes (Letizia et al., 2003; Simic et al., 2004); linalool represents roughly 70% of the terpenoids of floral scents (Stashenko et al., 2008).
 So it comes as no surprise that perfumers are one of the largest buyers of linalool-rich rosewood oil which is described as having floral and woody notes.
 Its importance in high-quality perfume dates back to the 1930s when Chanel started using it (Souza et al., 2011).
 The international markets, including fragrance, cosmetic, and perfume, require true and natural rosewood oil to be at least 85% linalool in order for it to be of any value (Maia and Mourao 2016).
 This is also the case for the healthcare industry and in academia.